vertica/vertica-containers/UDx-container/README.md

 After you [test your UDx container](#test-the-udx-container), you can develop UDxs in the current working directory on the host machine and compile them in the UDx container.

-Use the `vsdk-make` script to execute your Makefile and compile your UDx.
-This script behaves exactly like `make`, but it compiles your files in the development environment mounted in the UDx container:
+We use a build process based on the `make` paradigm, with build instructions encapsulated in a `Makefile`.
+Use the `vsdk-make` script to execute your `Makefile` and compile your UDx.
+This script behaves exactly like GNU `make`, but it compiles your files in the development environment mounted in the UDx container:

 1. Add `UDx-container` repository to the `PATH` so you can execute the `vsdk-*` scripts from your development directory:
    ```shell